Sean D. Sullivan

-Sean D. Sullivan (born 1960) is an American health economist, professor, Member of the National Academies of Sciences, Engineering, and Medicine, and Fellow of the American Association for the Advancement of Science (AAAS) who has contributed to pharmacoeconomics, health technology assessment, decision sciences, drug pricing, value-based insurance design, and health coverage and reimbursement decisions.
+Sean D. Sullivan (born 1960) is an American health economist and professor who is a member of the National Academies of Sciences, Engineering, and Medicine, and Fellow of the American Association for the Advancement of Science (AAAS).
+He has contributed to pharmacoeconomics, health technology assessment, decision sciences, drug pricing, value-based insurance design, and health coverage and reimbursement decisions.

 Sullivan was dean of the University of Washington School of Pharmacy from 2014 to 2022 and past president of ISPOR.

 Education

 Sullivan received his Bachelors of Pharmacy from Oregon State University, College of Pharmacy in 1983, Masters of Science from the University of Texas, Austin in 1986, and his Doctor of Philosophy from the University of California Berkeley in 1992.
-During his doctoral training, Sullivan was advised by Teh-wei Hu, a prominent health economist at the University of California Berkeley.
+During his doctoral training, Sullivan was advised by Teh-wei Hu, a health economist at the University of California Berkeley.

 Career

-During his doctoral training, Sullivan was an Affiliate Assistant Professor at the College of Professional Studies, University of California San Francisco and Visiting Instructor at the School of Pharmacy, University of the Pacific.
+Sullivan was an Affiliate Assistant Professor at the College of Professional Studies, University of California San Francisco and Visiting Instructor at the School of Pharmacy, University of the Pacific.
 After his doctoral training, Sullivan took a position as Assistant Professor at the Schools of Pharmacy and Public Health/Community Medicine, University of Washington eventually reaching the rank of Full Professor.
 Sullivan was the past Stergachis Family Endowed Professor and Director of The Comparative Health Outcomes, Policy, and Economics (CHOICE) Institute, Associate Dean of Research, Graduate Education and New Initiatives at University of Washington School of Pharmacy, and Dean and Chief Academic Officer at University of Washington School of Pharmacy.
 Sullivan is currently Full Professor at University of Washington School of Pharmacy and University of Washington School of Public Health, and Visiting Professor at London School of Economics and Political Science.